Can’t seem to make it through the day or regain your energy no matter what you do?

 - Chronic fatigue (lack of energy even after a full nights sleep)

 - Lightheaded and dizzy

-- Brain fog and forgetfulness (why the heck am I reading this blog?)
+- Brain fog and forgetfulness (“why am I reading this article again?”)

 - Poor immunity; allergies, colds, slow recovery from infections